MystenLabs/onenet-bushi/battle_pass_v1/README.md

 The `battle_pass` package provides the functionality to create Battle Pass objects and update them depending on the progress of the player.

-The entity that will publish the package will receive a capability that gives them the permission to:
+The entity that will publish the package will receive a capability of type `MintCap<BattlePass>` that gives them the permission to:
 - Create a Battle Pass NFT for a player.
 - Give permission to update the current level and xp of the Battle Pass NFT of a player.